 The first accident related to the Aerial Lift Bridge occurred in May, 1930.
-As W. J. Odenthal of Killdeer, North Dakota, and his son were driving north across the bridge in the brand-new car he had just purchased, the bridge began rising to allow a freighter to pass.
-Mr. Odenthal hadn’t noticed the stop signs and warning bells telling him to stay off the bridge; while pointing out the sites to his son he had managed to drive past the gate before it dropped.
-When he reached the end of the span, he continued to drive straight off the bridge and, luckily, onto the pier below.
-Neither he nor his son were injured, but the car was totaled.
-Safety measures were later added, including gates at either approach to prevent cars from reaching the bridge.
+W. J. Odenthal of Killdeer, North Dakota, and his son were driving north along South Lake Avenue on Park Point as the lift span began raising.
+Odenthal didn’t notice the stop sign nor the bridge’s warning bells as he drove up the bridge’s south pier approach ramp.
+Consequently, he drove off the ramp, sending the car into the canal.
+Neither he nor his son were injured.
+Safety measures were soon added, including gates at either approach to prevent cars from reaching the bridge.

-In 1934, seventeen-year-old Melvin Halverson, tried to hitch a ride on the lift bridge.
-Halverson, who was about to begin his senior year at Denfeld High School in West Duluth, grabbed the edge of a beam on the bottom of the span and held on as the bridge began to rise.
-Even with a good grip, a person can support his or her own body weight only so long—someone of average upper-body strength can hang from a pull-up bar for an average of between one and several minutes.
-Halverson’s grip was fleeting at best, and the bridge must stay in the raised position much longer than “a few minutes” to let a ship pass through.
-His arms gave out when he was thirty feet in the air.
-He fell to the pier, hit his head on the concrete, and died instantly.
+In 1934, seventeen-year-old Melvin Halverson grabbed the edge of a beam on the bottom of the span and held on as the bridge began to rise.
+A person can support their own body weight only so long—someone of average upper-body strength can hang from a pull-up bar for between one and several minutes.
+The bridge’s lift span must stay in the raised position much longer than “a few minutes” to let a ship pass beneath.
+At thirty feet his arms gave out; he fell to the pier, hit his head, and died instantly.

-Tragedy was narrowly avoided in December 1951, when sixteen year-old Minneapolis resident Beverly Brenner ignored warnings and stayed on the bridge’s sidewalk until after it began to raise.
-As the bridge moved upward, she panicked.
-Luckily the bridge was only eight feet above the pavement when she jumped.
-She suffered head injuries and an ambulance took her to St. Mary’s Hospital for tests.
+Sixteen year-old Minneapolis resident Beverly Brenner ignored warnings in December, 1961, remaining on the bridge’s sidewalk until after it began to raise.
+As the lift span moved upward, she panicked and jumped, but luckily the bridge was only eight feet above the pavement and she suffered only minor injuries.